When Is Probate Required in New Jersey?

 Frequently Asked Questions

-Real estate in New Jersey generally requires probate to transfer ownership unless it was held in a trust, owned jointly with right of survivorship, or (if available) had a transfer-on-death deed recorded.
+Real estate in New Jersey generally requires probate to transfer ownership unless it was held in a trust, owned jointly with right of survivorship, or had a transfer-on-death deed recorded (if available in the state).
+A revocable living trust outlines alternatives to probate for real estate.

-In New Jersey, assets that typically avoid probate include: property in a living trust, accounts with named beneficiaries (retirement accounts, life insurance, POD bank accounts), jointly owned property with right of survivorship, and vehicles with transfer-on-death registration if your state offers it.
+In New Jersey, assets that typically avoid probate include: property in a living trust, accounts with named beneficiaries (retirement accounts, life insurance, POD bank accounts), jointly owned property with right of survivorship, and vehicles with transfer-on-death registration if available.
+The trust vs. will comparison outlines how a trust helps bypass probate.

 New Jersey Estate Planning Resources